mdhelomme/MDEF/docs/term3/18-Prototyping2.md

 ### **Blender and Python***

 Today we learned how to use the python API inside Blender.
 We learned how the object in programming refers to a set of properties, which allowed for manipulation within tblocks of code.
+Also, we were reminded how variables are where your store data.